Trees I’ve Known and Loved

 Yep, I am one bonafide, since I was born, tree hugger.

-It didn’t take long for my husband to figure out that he wouldn’t be able to win me over with traditional romantic gestures.
+It didn’t take long for my spouse to figure out that he wouldn’t be able to win me over with traditional romantic gestures.
 All I really want is time in nature (plus: time with artwork, meaningful conversation, tea, coffee, and time to read and create) and I am a happy camper.

 I’m originally from Oregon, so perhaps it’s not surprising (and both of my grandfathers were in the woodworking industry), but for as long as I can remember—and even before—trees have been my favored connection to nature.